National Enterprise for nanoScience and nanoTechnology

-NEST, the National Enterprise for nanoScience and nanoTechnology, is an interdisciplinary research and training centre where physicists, chemists and biologists investigate scientific issues at the nanoscale.
-This knowledge is exploited to develop innovative nanobiotechnological tools, nanoelectronic and photonic devices and architectures.
+NEST, the National Enterprise for nanoScience and nanoTechnology, is an interdisciplinary research and training centre where physicists, chemists and biologists investigate matter at the nanoscale level.
+This knowledge is exploited to develop innovative nanobiotechnological systems and nanoelectronic and photonic devices and architectures.

-This concentration of efforts and flexibility allows NEST scientist to address a rather broad range of research activities that span from semiconductor/superconductor nanostructure design, growth and experimental investigation to single-molecule studies in live cells and tissues.
-Despite this broad scope, NEST scientists adopt a unified approach thanks to the close cultural integration of its multidisciplinary teams which is characteristic of nanoscience.
+This concentration of strengths and flexibility allows NEST scientists to address a broad range of research activities that span from semiconductor/superconductor nanostructure design, growth and experimental investigation to single-molecule studies in cells and tissues in vitro.
+Despite this broad scope of research, NEST scientists adopt a unified approach thanks to the close integration of its multidisciplinary research teams characteristic of nanoscience.